sbb-design-systems/lyne-components/docs/README.md

 # Docs

 ## 👩🏾‍💻 Developing
-See [develop.md](./develop.md) for development documentation.
+See [DEVELOP.md](./DEVELOP.md) for development documentation.

 ## 🤖 Releasing
-You can find docs about our release process in [releasing.md](./releasing.md).
+You can find docs about our release process in [RELEASING.md](./RELEASING.md).

+## 📙 Glossary
+Non-obvious terminology and abbreviations used throughout the Lyne Design System can be found in [GLOSSARY.md](./GLOSSARY.md).